EtherTyper/react-lang/README.md

 # react-lang
 A React renderer to real programs!

+Only the `JSXBabelRenderer` folder is being actively worked on.
+None of it is being 'maintained.'

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>